Germinating the seeds

 When to plant -- Plant them when you receive them for best results.

 Soil -- The soil should be well-draining and slightly acidic.
-A typical mix to germinate them in is 1 part peat moss or coir fiber to 1 part perlite or coarse horticultural sand, with some slow-release fertilizer mixed in.
+A typical mix to germinate them in is 1 part peat moss or coir fiber to 1 part perlite (small or medium size, not large chunks) or coarse horticultural sand, with some slow-release fertilizer mixed in.
 Do not add lime to the mix.
-If you use perlite, screen it of any larger chunks.

-Pot size - You may plant all the seeds in a single pot and separate them later, but it's best to plant them in individual small pots.
+Pot size - You may plant all the seeds in a single pot and separate them later, or 2-4 seeds in individual small pots.
 The pots should have drainage holes.

-Until the seeds sprout, it's important that the seeds always stay moist.
-Try to maintain near-100% humidity, perhaps by placing the pots in a plastic dome or bag.
-Leave it open a crack to allow a little fresh air in.
-You may need to drip a few drops of water on the seeds every day or two to keep them moist.
+Until the seeds sprout, ensure that the surface soil always stays moist.
+A plastic dome may be used to maintain moisture, but leave it open slightly to allow some fresh air in.
+You may need to drip a few drops of water over the seeds every day to keep the seeds moist.

-Place the pots in an area that will stay between 60 and 70° F (16-21°C), although a little cooler at night is ok.
-Avoid letting them get above 74° F (23°C) for prolonged periods.
+Place the pots in an area that will stay between 64 and 76° F (18-24°C), although a little cooler at night is ok.
+Avoid letting them get above 78° F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pots.
 If necessary, place them on the floor of a cool room.

-Keep them in a bright spot out of direct sun.
-A fluorescent light kept 4 inches (10 cm) away provides the right amount of light.
+Place the pots in a bright spot out of direct sun.
+An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 They should begin sprouting in 6 weeks, but allow up to 12 weeks for any slow ones, especially at cooler temperatures.
 Once they sprout, reduce the humidity slightly and increase air flow a bit to avoid rot.